causemx/SwarmKit/README.md

-# MicroGCS
+# SwarmKit

-This is the wrapper for uav ground control, swarm and communication.
+This is the wrapper for drone control and swarming library.

 The wrapper is based on pymavlink and server/client communicating written in python-socket.
 To use the wrapper server called "swarm" function to running on the same system by multiple threading.